chedjou03/aws-bootcamp-cruddur-2023/journal/week2.md

 # Week 2 — Distributed Tracing

-- Was able to configure my application to send log to Honeycomb
+- was able to configure backend flask to send logs to AWS HoneyComb
 - Configure my Gidpod yml file so that port used by frontend and backend are automatically opened
 - was able to add a span to my notification and home honeycomb trace
 - was able to create a x-ray log group and a sampling rules
-- was able to have backend flask send log to aws x-ray
+- was able to configure backend flask to send logs to AWS X-Ray
 - was able to see logs in aws cloudwatcxh x-ray
+- was able to configure backend flask to send logs to AWS CloudWatch

 ---